Derrick C. Brown

-Derrick C. Brown is a comedian, poet/performer and founder of Write Bloody Publishing.
+Derrick C. Brown (born February 7, 1973) is an American comedian, poet/performer and founder of Write Bloody Publishing.
 He is the author of several books of poetry and is a popular touring author.
 He lived outside of Austin, Texas in Elgin, Texas and currently resides in Los Angeles.

 Life

 Brown graduated from Pacifica High School in 1991 and became a decorated paratrooper for the 82nd Airborne in Ft.
 Bragg, North Carolina for three years from 1991-1993.
 He is a disabled veteran due to hearing loss from artillery while being enlisted during the First Gulf War.
 He studied Speech and Debate (Forensics), Playwriting and Broadcast Journalism at Cypress College, Palomar College and Northern Arizona University in Flagstaff Arizona.

 Music

 Brown was the lead singer/songwriter of the John Wilkes Kissing Booth and All Black Cinema.
 Most recently, he performs with musician Beau Jennings in the group "Night Reports" which focuses on haunted baseball themed music.
 He credits his background in independent music for much of his success with his touring career and publishing house.